 - Taking belongings

-- Tricking the child into doing something that will get them in trouble
+- Tricking them into doing something that will get them in trouble

-If after talking to your child about bullying, you discover that your child has been bullying a child with special needs, get your child to apologize to the child and make amends.
+If after talking to them about bullying, you discover that your child has been bullying a child with special needs, get your child to apologize to the child and make amends.

 Special Needs Activities